 12. The substances on the OSPAR List of Substances of Possible Concern have been identified by a worst-case screening of a number of databases with experimental data on P, B and T. However, when experimental data are not available, substances have been identified by employing different models (QSARs: Quantitative Structure Activity Relationships) which estimate these values on the basis of chemical structure.
 The screening is not exhaustive as not all possible data sources have been available or because of limitations in the models employed.
 Furthermore, some substances may falsely have been selected due to data errors or outliers.

 13. The P, B and T criteria used for the selection of the Substances of Possible Concern are described in the Agreement on Cut-Off Values for the Selection Criteria of the OSPAR Dynamic Selection and Prioritisation Mechanism for Hazardous Substances (Reference number 2005-09).

 Is the underlying data used to select substances onto the List of Substances of Possible Concern available?

 14. The underlying data used for the selection of the Substances of Possible Concern can be found on the relevant fact sheets.

 Have the data on the List of Substances of Possible Concern been validated?

 15. Expert judgement has been undertaken for only a part of the substances.
 Data for most of the substances have only been subjected to a preliminary scrutiny to ensure that they are sufficiently credible to indicate a possible concern.
-Therefore, there is still considerable room for improvement and confirmation of the data, that were used in a worst case screening procedure, especially if appropriate experimental values are available which may replace QSAR estimates.
+Therefore, there is still considerable room for improvement and confirmation of the data, that were used in a worst-case screening procedure, especially if appropriate experimental values are available which may replace QSAR estimates.
 The extent to which the data for a certain substance has been scrutinised is indicated in the box "remarks" of the fact sheet for that substance.
 The List is undergoing a major revision and a new List is expected to be published in 2021/22.

 What steps is OSPAR taking to improve the data?